This page provides guidance for configuring GCP firewall rules and your peer network firewall rules.

 documentation for more information about the

-When configuring your on-premises firewall rules, consider the following:
+When configuring your peer firewall rules, consider the following:

 - You should configure rules to allow egress and ingress traffic to and from the IP ranges used by the subnets in your GCP network.

 - You may choose to permit all protocols and ports, or you may restrict traffic to only the necessary set of protocols and ports to meet your needs.